Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Results

-Based on the results and examined factors of the analysed articles, we identified five clusters of factors potentially related to autonomy or agency (see Figure \ref{fig2}).
-Those are extensive but not exclusive.
-Consequently, all articles and results were assigned to at least one cluster.
-Articles that examined human autonomy and agency following interaction, but which did not identify any factors that influenced the outcome, were assigned to the 'Other' category.
+Based on the factors examined across the included studies, we identified five clusters of variables potentially related to human autonomy or sense of agency (see Figure \ref{fig3}).
+These clusters are broad but not exhaustive.
+Accordingly, every article was assigned to at least one cluster.
+Studies that measured human autonomy or sense of agency following interaction but did not isolate specific influencing factors were placed in the 'Other' category.